 On Unix and Unix-like systems, a process can be the recipient of

-signals sent to it by
+signals sent to it by the

-root or the account that
+root system account

-kill command.
-Some command interpreters
+using the kill command.
+Some command

-associate certain key sequences with signals, such as
+interpreters associate certain key sequences with signals, such as

 Control+C to send a